 Lake Mansarovar Details

-You can’t bathe in the Lake, as the Chinese authorities emphasize maintaining its religious importance and sanctity.
-The authority has banned the bathing and littering practice near the Mansarovar Lake, or anywhere around your pilgrimage in general.
+Earlier, it was allowed taking a dip in the holy Lake Mansarovar, but as per the recent guidelines published in the pilgrims’ interest from the Chinese authorities, taking a dip in the Kailash Mansarovar Lake and collecting water from its source is strictly prohibited.
+You can’t take a bath in the lake, as the Chinese authorities emphasize maintaining its religious importance and sanctity.
+The authority has banned the bathing and littering practices near the Mansarovar Lake, or anywhere around your pilgrimage in general.
 Neither can you take a bath in the Gaurikund, as it also has a broad religious significance.

-The Lake Mansarovar area is safe, just beware of the dogs in the area.
+Lake Mansarovar region is generally safe, just beware of the dogs in the area.
 If you are going out at night, be united in your group and do not go out alone.
 If going for a walk at night, cover your head and ears properly as a preventive measure from the cold waves.
 There are no streetlights in the area, so it is advised to carry flashlights/torches with you.

 Talk to Kailash Yatra Expert